rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setLogLevel"></a>
 ## *setLogLevel*

 Sets the logging level.

 ### Events

- No Events.
+No Events

 ### Parameters